7 Days Bali Itinerary: The Ultimate Bali Travel Guide

 And, if there is one temple that deserves a spot on your 7-day Bali itinerary, it is this one!
 Towering 70m above the Indian Ocean, this gorgeous clifftop temple dates back to the 10th century.
 Uluwatu is an important place of worship and one of Bali’s six key temples.
 Besides its religious significance, the temple is also revered as the best sunset viewing spot on the island.

 After you’ve explored all the courtyards housing ancient sculptures and relics, walk along the fortified walls.
-Then head over to the adjacent amphitheater where you can watch an exhilarating Kecak Fire Dance and watch the sun setting over the horizon.
+Then head over to the adjacent amphitheater where you can watch an exhilarating traditional Kecak dance performance while the sun sets over the horizon.

-The fire dance starts at 6 pm daily and lasts about an hour.
+The Kecak fire dance starts at 6 pm daily and lasts about an hour.
 Make sure to come at least an hour or two before sunset to explore all the nooks and crannies of the temple.
-It’s also a good idea to book your tickets for the fire dance well in advance to avoid disappointment.
+It’s also a good idea to book your tickets for this sacred performance well in advance to avoid disappointment.
 If you want to explore the temple at your leisure, but still need a ride, book a transfer here.

 Just a heads up, though, since Uluwatu is a place of worship, you’ll need to cover up.
 You could rent a sarong at the temple’s entrance if you forgot to bring one along.
 It’s also a good idea to keep an eye out for the sneaky macaques, which are believed to be the temple guardians.
 While they may seem cute, they are notorious for snatching anything from sunglasses and cameras; you name it.